-Rather than impose verification costs on individual projects, we developed a verification process at the program level.
+Rather than impose verification costs on individual projects, we developed a verification method at the program level.
 As the protocols and Appendix C set out, we will perform verification at the Registry level, using the standards in ISO 14064-3.
-Appendix C and the verification guidance in the Preservation Protocol set out the process and standards.
+The use of geocoded photographs and updated images will help reduce the costs of verification to a manageable level.